top of page

 1. Observe the Tail

-While tail wagging is usually a sign of happiness, note the position and speed.
-A high, fast wag generally means joy, while a slow, low wag may indicate uncertainty or submission.
+While tail wagging usually indicates happiness, note the position and speed.
+A high, fast wag generally means joy.
+However, a slow, low wag may indicate uncertainty or submission.

 2. Take Note of the Ears

-Erect ears show alertness, while pinned-back ears signal fear or submission (depending on your breed!).
+Erect ears show alertness.
+Pinned-back ears signal fear or submission (depending on your breed).
 Relaxed ears typically mean your dog feels comfortable.

 3. Watch the Face